-This product is intended for use in 5G millimeter-wave systems and can be interfaced to a customer supplied transceiver and baseband assemblies.
+Designed for use in 5G millimeter-wave systems, the KHA.16.24C, and can be interfaced with a customer supplied transceiver and baseband assemblies for home, enterprise, and in-building applications.
 The provided SPI interface allows direct access to the beamformer chipsets to control the device configuration.
 The antenna has up to 2 GHz impedance bandwidth which gives upwards of 2Gbps data rates which is well suited for fixed and mobile broadband capacity hungry Next Generation Networks.

 The KHA16.24C features higher than 20 dB cross-pol rejection making it less susceptible to interference from undesired signals.
 The antenna can be directly connected using standard 2.92mm connectors The KHA16.24C uses four Ka-Band 5G beamformer chipsets that supports four Tx/Rx radiating elements each, includes all requisite beam steering controls for 5-bit phase and gain control, and operates in half-duplex fashion to enable a single antenna to support both Tx and Rx operation.